increase conversions on your website

 Run Speed Tests Regularly

 A slow website destroys conversions.
-Even a one-second delay in page load time can result in a 7% drop in conversions.
-If you’re not running regular speed tests, you could be losing sales without realising it.
+Even a one-second delay in load time can measurably reduce conversions.
+If you are not running regular speed tests, you could be losing sales without realising it.

-Using tools like Google PageSpeed Insights, GTmetrix, or WebPageTest helps identify slow-loading elements and areas for improvement.
-Fixing speed issues-like reducing image sizes, enabling caching, and minimising scripts-ensures that users stay engaged and complete their actions instead of leaving out of frustration.
+Tools like Google PageSpeed Insights, GTmetrix, or WebPageTest help identify slow-loading elements and where to focus.
+Fixing speed issues-compressing images, enabling caching, minimising scripts-keeps users engaged and gets them to the finish instead of bailing out in frustration.

 99